-If you shift the transmission out of P (Park) while the power function is in progress, the liftgate power function will continue to completion.
-If you shift the transmission out of P (Park) and accelerate before the power liftgate latch is closed, the liftgate may reverse to the open position.
+If the vehicle is shifted out of P (Park) while the power function is in progress, the liftgate power function will continue to completion.
+If the vehicle is shifted out of P (Park) and accelerated before the power liftgate latch is closed, the liftgate may reverse to the open position.
 Cargo could fall out of the vehicle.
-Always make sure the power liftgate is closed and latched before you drive away.
+Always make sure the power liftgate is closed and latched before driving away.

-If you power open the liftgate and the liftgate support struts have lost pressure, the turn signals flash and a chime sounds.
-The liftgate stays open temporarily, then slowly closes.
-See your dealer for service before using the liftgate.
+If the liftgate is power opened and the liftgate support struts have lost pressure, the turn signals flash and a chime will sound.
+The liftgate stays open temporarily, and then slowly closes.
+See a dealer for service before using the liftgate.